What to know before you go to.... Medjugorje

-Medjugorje is 6 hours ahead of Eastern Standard Time (Based on Eastern Standard Time: When it is 2:00 PM in New York, it will be 8:00 PM in Medjugorje).
+Medjugorje is 6 hours ahead of Eastern Time, 7 hours ahead of Central Time, and 9 hours ahead of West coast time.
+So when it is 2:00 PM in New York, it will be 8:00 PM in Medjugorje).

-Tips are an important part of earnings for your tour guide and bus drivers.
-Tip envelopes are enclosed for your convenience.
+Tips are an important part of earnings for your tour guide, accommodations, and bus drivers.
+Tip envelopes are enclosed in your backpack package for your convenience.

-Your tour escort who is with you throughout your tour or for the whole day should be tipped $30 per person (or depending on your level of the satisfaction).
+Your local guide should be tipped $30 per person (or depending on your level of the satisfaction).

 Hotels / Accommodations:

-Note: If you have an up-to-date laptop with you, they already have a converter built into it.
+Note: Laptops usually have a voltage converter built into it.
 You will only need to purchase an adapter to plug it in.

 Telephones in Medjugorje:

-Cellphones:We strong recommend you install the free app called "Viber".
-It works over Wi-Fi and allows you to be in contact with your local guide as well as family at home.
-It is available for both Apple and Android divices.
+Cellphones:We strongly recommend you install the free app called "Viber" and/or "WhatsApp".
+They work over Wi-Fi and allow you to be in contact with your local guide as well as family at home.
+It is available for free for both Apple and Android devices.

 Please note, most accommodations do not have phones available in the room.

-They are also known as WC, and they are available in most tourist locations.
+They are also known as WC, and they are available next to the church.
 Be prepared with tissues in your pocket at all times just in case.

-If you are bringing a digital camera, make sure to bring extra batteries and memory cards.
+If you are bringing a digital camera, make sure to bring a charger and memory card(s).

-Medjugorje terrain is very rocky!
-Expect uneven surfaces everywhere; muddy and slippery surfaces when raining please watch your step!
-Due to the new structures going up every day, access to some establishments may not be convenient for wheelchair use, and facilities for the disabled in general may be limited.
+Medjugorje terrain is very rocky.
+Expect uneven surfaces everywhere.
+Rain causes muddy and slippery surfaces, so be extra careful.
+Access to some establishments may not be convenient for wheelchair use, and facilities for the disabled in general are limited.
 Many areas are Pedestrian ONLY, and have rocky terrain, muddy surface or cobblestones.
 High-heeled shoes are not suitable for Medjugorje; rubber-soled walking shoes / tennis shoes are recommended.

 Sarajevo is the capital of Bosnia-Herzegovina.
 Other major cities are Banja Luka, Tuzla, Bijeljina, Zenica and Mostar.
 Medjugorje is bordered by Croatia to the north, west and south.
 Serbia is to the east, and Montenegro to the southeast.
-Bosnia and Herzegovina (also: Bosnia-Herzegovina) is almost landlocked, except for 26 kilometres of Adriatic Sea coastline, centered on the town of Neum, which you will drive through if you will be arriving and/or departing from Dubrovnik.
+Bosnia and Herzegovina (also: Bosnia-Herzegovina) is almost landlocked, except for 26 kilometres of Adriatic Sea coastline, centered on the town of Neum, which you will drive through if you arrive or depart from Dubrovnik.

 Meals / Food:

 The local water is safe to drink.
-People rarely have any nagative reaction to the water.
 But we usually recommend bottled water just to be safe.
-Bottled water is available at many shops and restaurants.
+Bottled water is available at the markets and restaurants.

-We recommend to everyone to only do what they feel they can do.
+We recommend to everyone to only do what they feel they are able to do regarding walking and climbing.
 Climbing either apparition hill or cross mountain can be difficult or impossible for some people.
-Your local guide can tell you more about this when you are in Medjugorje.
+Your local guide can advise you more about this when you are in Medjugorje.

 General Information About Your Pilgrimage Destination(s):

-The language in Medjugorje is Croatian, but English is widely spoken in Medjugorje, and most signs appear in English too.
+The language in Medjugorje is Croatian, but English is widely spoken in Medjugorje, and most signs appear in English.

 The population of Medjugorje currently numbers about 4500 inhabitants.
-All are of Croatian nationality, speak the Croatian language, write with the Latin alphabet and are Catholic.
-Politically, the new state under which Medjugorje emerges is a parliamentary democracy.
-The population of the parish of Medjugorje started to return bit by bit, fostered by supernatural events - Our Lady's apparitions (which began back in 1981).
-Today, Medjugorje is a part of the state of Bosnia and Herzegovina.
-Because of the war, the infrastructure of Medjugorje is still underdeveloped.
+Virtually all are of Croatian nationality, speak the Croatian language, write with the Latin alphabet and are Catholic.
+Medjugorje is a part of the state of Bosnia and Herzegovina.

 All U.S. citizens must have a valid passport to enter Europe.
 Please note that for most European travel your passport MUST be valid for 6 months after your scheduled return date.